Barium hypochlorite

-Barium hypochlorite is a chemical compound with the formula Ba(ClO)2.
+Barium hypochlorite is a chemical compound with the chemical formula Ba(OCl)2|auto=1 (also written as Ba(ClO)2).
+It is the barium salt of hypochlorous acid.
+It consists of barium cations Ba(2+) and hypochlorite anions −OCl.

 Applications

 It is used as a bleaching agent of textiles, paper and pulp; in the decontamination of explosives; as an antiseptic; as an ingredient to make chloropicrin.